ZEN checkout integration

 Instant Payment Notification

-There are two ways to provide an IPN URL address to ZEN:
+For each finalized transaction, ZEN sends you an IPN.
+There are two ways to provide the IPN URL to ZEN:

 Note: You should use hash for particular values using sha256 and compare the result with the hashed values of the received IPN.